CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 have never actually told Idris that/what that means, so it doesn't know that the strings `x` and `y` are the same and that only `i` and `j` might differ.

-If we now lift (using `<localleader> l`) both the holes, making sure to lift these all the way above the `DecEq Name` declaration,  we'll get some useful lemma types which we can generate definitions from:
+If we now lift both the holes (using `<localleader> l`), making sure to lift these all the way above the `DecEq Name` declaration,  we'll get some useful lemma types from which we can generate definitions:

 ```idris
 mnNumbersDiffer : x = y -> (i = j -> Void) -> MN y i = MN y j -> Void